jst94/jagex_account_creator/README.md

 * * Sets up a local proxy server that intercepts all of the Chrome traffic and blocks requests that aren't required.
 * * Elements that can't be blocked are saved to a cache that is shared by all runs and frequently updated.
 * Utilizes a catch-all email via imap for easy and quick account verification.
-* * All domains used for accounts should point to the single catch-all email being used with imap.
 * Supports enabling OTP 2FA on accounts.
 * Each successful account creation appends the account and all of the registration info used to `accounts.json`.